-Data obtained from the field was subjected to statistical analysis using the computer software the Statistical Package and Service Solution (SPSS version 21.0).
+Data obtained from the field was subjected to statistical analysis using the computer software the Statistical Package and Service Solution (SPSS version 21.0) and MS Excel.
+The questionnaire was cross checked and coded well to aid in validity check.
 The human health evaluation computerized software-RISC 4.02 was employed in the evaluation of various health hazards.
+The software was mainly used to provide Descriptive Statistics, Logistic regression and Inferential statistics (p-value at 0.05) of the various variables studied.
+The results were presented in frequency variables and percentages.